stephanieMiranda/pomodoroTimer/README.md

 ### Pomodoro Timer
 A timer that will allow users to execute the Pomodoro Technique.

 Simply clone this repository and open index.html in a Google Chrome browser.
+Select a time you want to study and set the amount of time you want for a break in the drop downs.
+When you're ready, hit START.

 ***ISSUES TO NOTE As of 3/16/2020:***
 - If you click on any of the menu buttons, like "About" it will restart your timer (i.e. it's not yet stateful).